 2. Check your credit report

 Note that while most debt is reported, not all debt collectors relay information to the credit bureaus.
-Yes, it’s confusing.
 This means that the debt could still be yours but not show up on your credit report.
 In this case, you may need to do more research to look into the alleged debt.

 3. Don’t disclose any financial information

 When someone asks for both personal and financial information, don’t share anything the potential scammer doesn’t already know.
-Instead, turn the tables on them, and ask for the name of the caller, the collection company, contact information such as a phone number or email address and its physical address.
+Instead, ask for the name of the caller, the collection company, contact information such as a phone number or email address and its physical address.

 4. Stay calm and know your rights

 Dealing with a debt in collections can be stressful and embarrassing, but don’t be hasty, Nitzsche says.